Solutions to a constraint satisfaction problem must satisfy certains conditions, the

 Constraint class defines constraints and provides functionality to

 assist in constraint definition, such as verifying whether a candidate solution satisfies

-Constraint(func, configurations, variables, vartype, name=None)¶
+- class Constraint(func, configurations, variables, vartype, name=None)¶

 Function that returns True for configurations of variables that satisfy the constraint.
 Inputs to the function are ordered by